rwqfsfasxc100/WikiEventTest/README.md

 Collection of micro-mods for ΔV: Rings of Saturn used to force specific events quickly for wiki purposes.
 Special thanks to [Za'krin](https://github.com/ZakrinYoran) for help with this mod.

 ## Description
 Every event currently in-game is available through this repository.
 Currently, they're labelled as-is from their internal ID.
 Most events are decently easy to figure out where they go, however some may seem repetitive.
 I will get to describing each event when I get around to writing the appropriate wiki page for them.
-Pretty obviously, this mod collection contains very heavy spoilers so I recommend
+Pretty obviously, this mod collection contains very heavy spoilers.

 ## Future Events
 In the event that new events are added, please wait 1-2 weeks at a minimum for their addition.
 I don't want this mod to act too much of a spoiler and keep the fun for finding new content.